Taxi vehicles- Flying the flag

 Listed below are the dates for the England games.
 If you need to apply for

-a Temporary Event Notice then I recommend that you start planning now and
+a Temporary Event Notice then it is recommended that you start planning now and

 issue your notice soon.
 Once your TEN is in place you can then sit back and